jundalisay/superblist/content/en/social/economics/fallacies/profit-maximization-is-absurd.md

 ## Math is for Nonliving Things Which Have No Free Will

-In essence, this combines a bad philosophy with a mathematical tool that is not meant for humans.
+In essence, Jevons combines a bad philosophy with a mathematical tool that is not meant for humans.
 Smith wrote a whole chapter explaining the dangers of utility.

 Mathematics applies to physical, unconscious objects which have no free will, and not to human minds which can change drastically.
 Through math, you can predict precisely where a ball will fall.
 But you can never accurately predict a person's actions, much less those of a society through numerical data.